mia-platform/documentation/docs/marketplace/templates/template_create.md

 title: Create a new template
 sidebar_label: Create templates
 ---
 Can't find a specific template?
 You can create a new one.
-Below you will find the suggested guidelines for the development of a template from which you can start to create a new Custom Microservice.
+Below you will find the suggested guidelines for the development of a template from which you can start to create your microservice.

 ## The target

-Your template should make the creation of Custom Microservices easier by providing a specific technology ready-to-use model.
+Your template should make the creation of microservices easier by providing a specific technology ready-to-use model.

 ## Required features